 Physics Astronomy and Mathematics

-Home to some of the UK’s best teaching facilities, our School has a planetarium and fully equipped undergraduate laboratories and our Bayfordbury Observatory is recognised as one of the best in the UK.
+Home to some of the UK’s best teaching facilities, our department has a planetarium and fully equipped undergraduate laboratories and our Bayfordbury Observatory is recognised as one of the best in the UK.

 You’ll be taught by exceptional mathematicians and scientists and will have great opportunities to put your skills into practice, including a year-long work placement in the UK or abroad and to work with our industry partners on innovative new projects.
 Our renowned research includes the astrophysics of galaxies and black holes, quantum computing and climate change.

-Here in the School, we pride ourselves on our friendly, student-focused approach to teaching you both the fundamentals and cutting edge developments in Physics, Astronomy and Mathematics.
+We pride ourselves on our friendly, student-focused approach to teaching you both the fundamentals and cutting edge developments in physics, astronomy and mathematics.
 Our staff have a range of academic, industrial and research experience, and we are highly commended by students, graduates and employers alike.
 We aim to create opportunities for our students, giving them the platform for future career success whatever their chosen field.

-Best wishes for your studies and I look forward to welcoming you to the School.
+Best wishes for your studies and I look forward to welcoming you to the department.

 University of Hertfordshire